Tarkras/todo-app-list/README.md

 - Check To Do item if it has been done.
 - Filter the To Do item by message or by status of the item.

-All the items are stored inside the local storage and are retrieved if there are items to mantain the list that the user has done.
+All the items are stored inside the local storage.
+Those are retrieved if there are items inside the storage, this is to mantain the list the user has done.

 ## Project setup
 ```